halfnelson/svelte-native-template/Readme.md

-This is a barebones svelte-native project template.
+This is a blank svelte-native project template.
 It has preprocessing with typescript support enabled.
 It provides an easy way to get started with a svelte native project.

 # Usage